 Have 2 or more physical interventions been completed for this pupil in the last 28 days?
 Does the Positive Handling Plan need reviewing?
-If yes- when and by who? yes- when and by who: Designated Safeguarding Lead informed?
+If yes- when and by who?
+Designated Safeguarding Lead informed?
 By who?
-Describe insident need to be needed in surrouth on Does the incident need to be recorded in any other way (Racial/discriminatory incident, Health and Safety) Date, Time and Who informed parents Have staff had debrief following the incident? have start had debiter following the incident: Any further actions required: SLT Signature: SET Signature.
-Date:
+Does the incident need to be recorded in any other way (Racial/discriminatory incident, Health and Safety) Date, Time and Who informed parents Have staff had debrief following the incident?
+Any further actions required: SLT Signature: Date: